 Jan Gehl (2010), Cities for People, Island Press, Washington

 Paul Knox and Heike Mayer (2013), Small Town Sustainability: Economic, Social, and Environmental Innovation, 2nd edition, Birkhäuser, Basel

 Thank you Gert-Jan.

-Find out more about the recent work and publications of Gert-Jan Hospers here.
+Learn more about the work and publications of Gert-Jan Hospers here.

 Enjoyed our interview with Gert-Jan Hospers on the challenges of marketing former industrial metropolitan regions and beating demographic shrinkage?
 Share and spread the word!